danger/danger/README.md

 This provides another logical step in your process, through this Danger can help lint your rote tasks in daily code review.

-You can use Danger to codify your teams norms, leaving humans to think about harder problems.
+You can use Danger to codify your team's norms, leaving humans to think about harder problems.

 ## For example?